-Patriotism and Football
+Patriotism and American Sports

 As the NFL grew in popularity throughout the 1960s, the league made an effort to align itself with the patriotic ideals of the country.
 More than any other sport, football in America has come to have a strong relationship with the military.
 In 1968, the first organized military flyover took place at the super bowl, and, before long, other staples of the military became common at many NFL events (7).
 This focus by the league politicized it and has recently become a topic of great debate by players and fans in America.